Twisted (co)homology of non-orientable Weyl semimetals: Background

 \subsection{Weyl semimetal topology: a cohomology approach}

-We now change perspective to a more mathematical treatment of the features described above.
-Note that the description provided in the next few sections assumes that no additional symmetries beyond lattice translation are enforced on the system; it will become clear in Sec.~\ref{sec:NOWSMs} that some aspects of the formalism require modification later on.
+We now review an approach to Weyl semimetal topology using the (co)homology discussed in Sec.~\ref{sec:hom-cohom}, based on Ref.~\cite{Mathai2017a,Mathai2017b}.
+Note that the description provided in the next few sections assumes that no additional symmetries beyond lattice translation are enforced on the system; going beyond this requires the modifications discussed in Sec.~\ref{sec:homology-modifications}, and we work this out for our purposes in Sec.~\ref{sec:NOWSMs}.